Neethu9074/carbon/README.md

 During development you will mostly work with `yarn run dev`, but in production the assets are served by a small Node.js app which you can find in `packages/in-server`.
 This component also makes a few preliminary requests, for example to `/checkUserAccessPermitted`, `/api/ui/settings`, `/api/search/fields` and a few more.
 The results of some of these requests will be injected into the Handlebars template for index.html (`packages/in-server/templates/index.hbs`, which is also only used in production while `packages/in-client/index.html` is used during development).

 It is rather rare, but if need to start `in-server` locally, here's how:

+_Note: you need to start the tunnel script. `backend/dev/scripts/tunnel.sh`_

 - `yarn run build`
 - `yarn run try-build` can also be used after the first successful Gulp/Webpack build